alexanu/transcripts-risk/README.md

 * Positive words from the [Loughran-McDonald](https://sraf.nd.edu/textual-analysis/resources/) financial dictionary
   * The fraction of positive words relative to the total number of words was used.
-Note that negative words were not used because "question" is classified as negative but appears frequently in earnings calls generally without a negative connotation.
+Note that negative words were not used because the word "question" is classified as negative but appears frequently in earnings calls generally without a negative connotation.